 Contrast that reasoning with the New Jersey Supreme Court in State v.
 Skinner (2014).
 The state high court ruled that the introduction of graphic rap lyrics into a murder trial was unduly prejudicial evidence that outweighed any potential relevancy of the material.
 While the court decided the case on evidence grounds, as opposed to the First Amendment, the state high court wrote: “Fictional forms of inflammatory self-expression, such as poems, musical compositions, and other like writings about bad acts, wrongful acts, or crimes, are not properly evidential unless the writing reveals a strong nexus between the specific details of the artistic composition and the circumstances of the underlying offense for which a person is charged, and the probative value of that evidence outweighs its apparent prejudicial impact.”

 Rap music as threats or substantially disruptive in student cases

 Rap videos and lyrics have been the subject of many free-speech disputes involving public school students and discipline by school officials.
 In Bell v.
 Itawamba County Sch.
 Bd.
-(2015), the Fifth U.S. Circuit Court of Appeals ruled that public school officials could discipline student Taylor Bell, whose rap persona was “T-Bizzle”, for his rap music video that he made off-campus after learning that two white teachers allegedly had sexually harassed several African-American students.
+(2015), the 5th U.S. Circuit Court of Appeals ruled that public school officials could discipline student Taylor Bell, whose rap persona was “T-Bizzle,” for his rap music video that he made off campus after learning that two white teachers allegedly had sexually harassed several Black students.